Linux Get Encoding Of File

 rawdata = f.read()

-This script reads the file in binary mode (rb), avoids any character decoding assumptions, and utilizes chardet for robust encoding detection.
+This script reads the file in binary mode (`rb`), avoids any character decoding assumptions, and utilizes `chardet` for strong encoding detection.
 The output is a dictionary containing the detected encoding and a confidence score.

 For extremely small files, manual inspection of the file's content using a text editor that allows you to change the encoding can be a viable method.
 Open the file in a text editor that supports multiple encodings, and try different encoding settings until the text displays correctly.
 This is only practical for small files due to the time involved.

 Some file formats include metadata specifying the encoding.
-For instance, some XML and HTML files might contain a meta tag declaring their encoding.
-However, this method is highly file-type specific and won't work universally.
+Take this case: some XML and HTML files might contain a meta tag declaring their encoding.
+Still, this method is highly file-type specific and won't work universally.

-encaandchardet.
-Lower scores suggest less certainty about the detected encoding, and you might need further investigation. -
+* **Confidence Scores:** Pay attention to the confidence scores provided by tools like `enca` and `chardet`.
+Lower scores suggest less certainty about the detected encoding, and you might need further investigation.

 **Q: My file is displaying gibberish.
 How do I fix it?**

 A: The gibberish indicates an encoding mismatch.
-Identify the file's encoding using the methods described above.
-Then, use a text editor or command-line tool like iconv to convert it to the correct encoding (usually UTF-8 for best compatibility).
+Now, identify the file's encoding using the methods described above.
+Then, use a text editor or command-line tool like `iconv` to convert it to the correct encoding (usually UTF-8 for best compatibility).

 **Q: Why is encoding detection important?**